 Recently, I had Botox injections and that left me with a serious black eye to no fault of the doctor (since I always bruise).
 I did all the normal things to stop bruising: apply ice, pressure, and arnica.
 I still looked like I had been an octagon punching way above my weight class.
 It took over a week to fully recover, and even then, I had some red spots.
 Rather than jailing myself in my apartment, I used the time as a great opportunity to do what I do best: take baths and test products.
 I had a bevy of new concealers to try out, even though I’m very sluggish to stray from my Clé De Peau Radiant Corrector ($65).
 The first one was Kosas’ new Revealer Super Creamy + Brightening Concealer.
-I was excited to try this because I love Kosas, and especially because Byrdie’s editorial director and my bestie Faith picked it as one of her favorite February products.
+I was excited to try this because I love Kosas, and especially because Byrdie’s former editorial director and my bestie Faith picked it as one of her favorite February products.

 Pros + Cons